MrHedmad/kerblam/docs/philosophy.md

 As we said, documentation is important.
-It should be versioned together with the code, as that is what it is describing and it should change at the same page.
+It should be versioned together with the code, as that is what it is describing and it should change at the same pace.

 > [!IMPORTANT]
 > **Design principle C: Documentation is good.
 We should do more of that.**